Financial Times says CFK's speech fueled Falklanders' fears

 The article also pointed out that the memory of the conflict was fading slowly, but quite the opposite was happening in Argentina.

-The article suggested that the United Kingdom could “lift the military embargo” it has over Argentina, “reduce its militarization” over the Malvinas and resume flights between the archipelago and the

-continent, to give a place a “normal and friendly” relationship and at the same time “build a space for trade”.
+The article suggested that the United Kingdom could “lift the military embargo” it has over Argentina, “reduce its militarization” over the Malvinas and resume flights between the archipelago and the continent, to give a place a “normal and friendly” relationship and at the same time “build a space for trade”.

 The newspaper also suggested Britain could lift the military embargo on Argentina, an economy that is part of the G20 and a democracy that is almost 40 years old.
 Reducing militarization in the area would also send a powerful signal to Buenos Aires and the islands that London wants to see more normal and friendly relations in the South Atlantic.

 The FT also hinted direct flights between the islands and the Argentine capital could be scheduled so that both populations get to know each other better and build a space for trade.
+However, this cannot be confirmed since there are no official flights between the Falklands and Buenos Aires.
+According to data gathered by MercoPress, medical emergencies that cannot be attended in the South Atlantic islands are usually treated in Chile and Uruguay.

 The editorial also noted that Falkland mothers who are likely to have complicated births are flown nearly 8,000 miles on military flights to hospitals in the UK, instead of being taken to a medical care center in Argentina and tourism would help both sides take advantage of the visitor boom for Patagonia and Antarctica.